AbbasTheReckoner/Kanban-Board/README.md

-# Getting Started with Create React App
+# Getting Started with Kanban Board App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Installation Guide

+In the project directory run:

+### `npm install`

+This install all the dependencies required for the project

 ## Available Scripts